theonlygeek/dev-name/README.md

 As simple as that.

-You have done your first pull request similarly do other four pull requests.
+You have done your first pull request similarly do other three pull requests.